Monkey Brand: History

 Initially, Benjamin Brooke & Co Ltd, a firm owned by Sidney and Henry Gross, had produced the soap in Philadelphia.
-The soap's highly abrasive agent was probably pumice.
+The soap's highly abrasive agent was most likely pumice.

 Lever Brothers bought the company in January 1899 and transferred the production of Monkey Brand soap to Port Sunlight near Liverpool.
 The name ‘Benjamin Brooke’ (hence Brooke's Monkey Brand) was retained to promote the Monkey Brand soap on both sides of the Atlantic.

 In George Bernard Shaw's Pygmalion and the musical based on it (My Fair Lady), Henry Higgins tells his housekeeper to take Eliza Doolittle upstairs and clean her up, and to use "...Monkey Brand, if it won't come off any other way" (Act II).
 In the movie version, the line is changed to "...sandpaper, if it won't come off any other way."
-In Beatrix Potter's 1912 novel The Tale of Mr Tod, Mr Tod mentioned Monkey Soap as one of the soaps needed for cleaning his bedding.
+In Beatrix Potter's 1912 novel The Tale of Mr. Tod, Mr. Tod mentioned Monkey Soap as one of the soaps needed for cleaning his bedding.